 The PDO is highly correlated with sea surface temperature in the northern California Current (CC) area; thus we often speak of the PDO as being in one of two phases, a "warm phase" and a "cool phase," according to the sign of sea–surface temperature anomalies along the Pacific Coast of North America.
 These phases result from the direction of winter winds in the North Pacific: winter winds blowing chiefly from the southwest result in warmer conditions in the northern CC.
 The CC warms at such times due to onshore transport of warm waters that normally lie offshore.
 Conversely, when winds blow chiefly from the north, upwelling occurs both in the open ocean and at the coast, leading to cooler conditions in the northern CC.

 The OPIH includes fish taken in the fishery as well as those that returned to hatcheries.
-Figure 3 shows a clear visual correlation between the PDO, adult spring Chinook counts and hatchery coho adult returns.
-Note that during the 22–year cool phase of the PDO (1955 to 1977), below–average counts of spring Chinook at Bonneville Dam were seen in only 5 years (1956, 1958‑60, and 1965).
+Figure PDO-02 shows a clear visual correlation between the PDO, adult spring Chinook salmon counts and hatchery coho salmon adult returns.
+Note that during the 22–year cool phase of the PDO (1955 to 1977), below–average counts of spring Chinook salmon at Bonneville Dam were seen in only 5 years (1956, 1958‑60, and 1965).